Remember when the word fall used to be synonymous with happy things? Pumpkins, cool weather, the changing of leaves…

 - Block out those newly freed spaces on the calendar.
 The lines will remind us (when something new tries to fill it) that our space is limited.
 It is valuable.
 It is reserved- for our intentional living- not our reactional living

-Enjoy this post from Breakfast at Lilly’s on becoming more productive
+(For an extra treat, enjoy this post from Breakfast at Lilly’s on becoming more productive)